leenathomas01/Research-index/README.md

 - **⚫ [Portable Intelligence Primitives](https://github.com/leenathomas01/portable-intelligence-primitives)**

 Speculative concept note on substrate primitives and adaptive system dynamics for portable or installable intelligence.

+Added an extension - Adaptive State Streaming Interpretation.

+    > The interpretation suggests that:
+    >
+    > - Portable intelligence may function as streamed orientation rather than deployed models
+    > - Substrate design determines how much adaptation is possible post-deployment
+    > - Stability depends on how feedback is regulated, not just capability

 - **⚫ [SCP](https://github.com/leenathomas01/SCP)**